LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

 Depending on how many skill points you have lying around, the passive skills aren't bad either.
 Flashpoint and Clean Burn fit with the overall aggressive strategy, just note that there's plenty more options once we get to the unique skill-tree.

 Horror and Despair complement the armament of attacking spells we have perfectly.
 Blinding Terror is another must-have, improving all of our panic-causing spells.
 After that, go with what you like the most, there's little here that isn't bad.
 Do note that Simulacrum sounds a little better than it actually is.
 Still, it's not too disappointing, considering it's on the way to picking up the Walking Bomb and Virulent Bomb adding more crowd-control to Dorian's arsenal.

 When built right, Dorian is a great addition to a party, especially if your warrior slot(s) is taken up by a more defensive tank character.
 With this build, he'll complement the other mages you have, rather than feel like a duplicate.
 Just remember, whatever happens, keep enemies off him.
 He'll go down pretty quickly against pretty much any assault, even on the lower difficulties.

 Play smart, keep him on a ledge somewhere, preferably above wherever it is you're fighting.
-The A.I. is reasonably good at keeping mages out of the way, just make sure to check in every now and then using tactical cam.
-There's always the chance the game will have decided to sending him hurtling into the middle of an enemy scrum for no reason.
-Once you pick up his panic-causing skills however, things will get a lot easier.
+The A.I. is reasonably good at keeping mages out of the way, just make sure to check in every now and then using a tactical cam.
+There's always the chance the game will have decided to send him hurtling into the middle of an enemy scrum for no reason.
+Once you pick up his panic-causing skills, however, things will get a lot easier.

 © 2014 LudoLogic